After Henry (TV series): Plot

 Sarah France is the 42-year-old widow of a GP, Henry.
 She lives in an often volatile family situation with her elderly mother, Eleanor Prescott, and her daughter, eighteen-year-old Clare France, with both of whom she shares a house.
 After Henry's death, all three members of the family have to find a way to cope with each other as best they can.

 Sarah often finds herself in the middle of things, usually figuratively, but always literally, given that she has her daughter living upstairs and her mother in the basement flat.
 (In the radio series, it was the mother who lived upstairs and the daughter downstairs.)
 Eleanor is ruthlessly cunning and takes every opportunity to get one over on Sarah.
 Anything told to Eleanor will spread by word of mouth throughout an extensive network of the elderly of the area, or the "geriatric mafia" or "geriatric KGB".
 Clare is trying to be independent of her mother, though often has to come running back in times of crisis.

 The relationships between the three women change constantly through each episode.
 Sometimes mother and daughter ally against grandmother, sometimes mother and grandmother go against daughter, but usually grandmother and granddaughter gang up on the long-suffering Sarah, whose one haven is Bygone Books, the remarkably unsuccessful second-hand bookshop where she works for Russell, who dispenses in turn sympathy and wisdom.
 Most of the time, Russell sees the women's relationships second-hand through Sarah, although he isn't opposed to taking the occasional more active role when necessary.
 In turn, Sarah can see some of Russell's difficulties of living with a gay partner in a small 1980s Home Counties town while at the same time seeing Russell's relationship as the one perfect marriage she knows.

 Production

 The adaptation for television allowed more to be seen of some of the more minor characters in the radio series, with appearances by some who had appeared only by reputation on the radio.
-These included Eleanor's best friend and rival Vera Polling, and Valerie Brown on the pension counter's sister Mary.
+These included Eleanor's best friend and rival Vera Poling, and Valerie Brown on the pension counter's sister Mary.
 In the television adaptation, Sarah also gained an on-off partner in Sam Greenland.

 Many of the exterior locations for the television series were shot in the village of Thames Ditton in Surrey and Twickenham.